Daniel Mustafá

-Daniel Kabir Mustafá (born 2 August 1984) is a retired Palestinian footballer who played as a centre-back.
+Daniel Kabir Mustafá (born 2 August 1984) is a Palestinian former footballer who played as a centre-back.

 Club career

 The son of a father of Palestinian descent and a mother of Italian and Spanish ancestries, Mustafá was born in Bell Ville, Córdoba.
 He started his playing career in the lower leagues of Argentine football, representing in quick succession Córdoba province clubs Talleres de Córdoba, Racing de Córdoba and Alumni de Villa María.

 In 2008, Mustafá played for another modest side, Club Sportivo Ben Hur of Rafaela, and had his first abroad experience in the following summer with Portugal's C.F.
 Estrela da Amadora.
 With the latter team, he appeared in half of the Primeira Liga matches as they were relegated due to irregularities.

 Mustafa's next stop was in Spain, with Segunda División club SD Huesca.
 There, he only featured in one (incomplete) match, and was released in mid-January 2010 after reporting later than expected from the Christmas break, returning to the other country in the Iberian Peninsula as he joined league strugglers C.F.
 Os Belenenses, also Lisbon-based.

 On 14 June 2010, after suffering another top flight relegation in Portugal, Mustafá returned to Argentina, moving to Primera División side Club Atlético Tigre.
 In January 2013, after brief spells with Independiente José Terán and Boca Unidos, he joined San Marcos de Arica in the Chilean Primera División.

 In spite of his team's relegation, Mustafá continued with the club but, in April 2014, returned to his homeland after the 8.2 earthquake.